 When you look closely at the picture, you will see her by the side of a hill, ready to meet her end.
 Yet she was shot in the inner garden of Chateau Vincennes.
 Now, Chateau Vincennes was a military prison fort back in those days, by the Bois (Forest) of Vincennes on the edge of Paris.
 So I wondered, if the garden grounds were flat inside the prison fort, what is this steep hill?
 It didn’t make sense.
 The answer to this small mystery: the picture belongs to an movie about Mata Hari, shot at a different location than the execution spot.
 I don’t think it’s the 1931 Greta Garbo movie, but an earlier classic; of course I could well be wrong and it might be the Garbo version.
 Over the years, many seem to have confused it with the real event.
 One wonders how many other true facts and movies will face the same problem in the future…

-After the execution, her body was taken to the Musée d’Anatomie Delmas-Orfila-Rouviere (no one claimed the corpse).
+After the execution (see picture of the actual execution here and here), her body was taken to the Musée d’Anatomie Delmas-Orfila-Rouviere (no one claimed the sorry corpse).
 And then, at some point, we lose track of it – although it seems to be a confirmed fact that it was lost there.
 As a student, Professor Paul de Saint-Maur remembers seeing the head of a red-haired woman that everyone called Mata Hari.
 His memory was right.
 In fact, Museum Curator Roger Saban had found a document recording the arrival of her corpse in 1918.

 Professor Saban thinks that her mummified head was stolen in 1954 by an admirer when the museum moved to its present site in the 8th floor at the Paris V Rene Descartes University at 45 Rue des Saint-Pères, 6th Arrondissement, Paris.
 However, if anyone is interested in seeing any of the more than 5,000 criminal skulls they exhibit and runs out of things to do in Paris (unlikely!), the Museum’s phone is 00 331 42 86 20 47.
 It seems they open by appointment only.